 Additional assessment practice information is referenced in the Faculty Handbook.
 Assessment processes and resources are available through the College website under the Assessment link and Academic link on the Home Page.
-See Joe McGee, Assessment Facilitator, to obtain a password to access these web links.
+Contact Dominic Phillips, Division Chair for General Studies, to obtain a password to access these web links by telephone at 304-434-8000 ext.
+9271 or through email at dominic.phillips@easternwv.edu.